97 FLOODS AND WONT START WHEN COLD OUTSIDE-STRONG FUEL SMELL-SPARK PLUGS WET

-1997 Chrysler LHS Repair Question
+1997 Chrysler LHS

-When the outside temperature is below 35 degrees(approx.) and is wet/damp car cranks-sputters once or twice and then just cranks-get a strong fuel smell-pull plugs and they are soaked with fuel-something seems to make car spray too much gas into cylinders.
+When the outside temperature is below 35 degrees(approx.) And is wet/damp car cranks-sputters once or twice and then just cranks-get a strong fuel smell-pull plugs and they are soaked with fuel-something seems to make car spray too much gas into cylinders.
 Spark looks good but have nothing to measure voltage-get no trouble codes on scan tool.
 Have no problem during the rest of the year with it starting.
 I have a repair manual but can find no trouble shooting for this problem.
 Can you help me?

 Once plugs are fouled, you may need to replace?
 Use a gage and check for correct fuel pressure.
 Also, check that the pressure doesn't drop like a rock, with everything off.
 With some makes and models, I've seen the coolant temp sensor cause engine to flood.